Bazzu85/Handbrake-Batcher-and-Merger/README.md

 After the first launch the script terminate creating only the files specified above.
 Review it and launch again the script to see it in action.
 Please be aware of what you modify.
 The script is sensible with the data manually inserted.
 But just try it.

+Note that HandBrake, HandbrakeCLI and MkvMerge need to be available on the system

 ## Allowed instances

 Only 1 instance at time of the script is allowed (powershell.exe or pwsh.exe with the script name).